racheldeandivaker/racheldeandivaker/README.md

 ## Fun Fact
 - Before focusing on research, I worked as an academic advisor and saw firsthand how interventions can influence students' academic pathways.
-- Outside of research, you can usually find me biking, trying new coffee spots, or hanging with the cats in my neighborhood.
+- Outside of research, you can usually find me biking, exploring new coffee spots, or making friends with neighborhood cats.